Juan Mackenna: Revolutionary wars

 In 1809 Juan Mackenna married Josefina Vicuña y Larraín, an eighteen-year-old Chilean woman from a family with revolutionary connections, with whom he had three children: María del Carmen Dolores, Juan Francisco María del Tránsito, and Félix.
 After the Declaration of Chilean Independence in 1810, he adhered to the Patriot side and was commissioned by the first Chilean government to prepare a plan for the defense of the country and oversaw the equipment of the new Chilean Army.
 At this juncture he trained the first military engineers for the new army.

 The following year he was called to the defence committee of the new Republic of Chile, and in 1811 was appointed governor of Valparaíso.
 Owing to political feuds with José Miguel Carrera and his brothers, Juan Mackenna was dismissed from the post and taken prisoner.
 He was a firm ally of Bernardo O'Higgins, who appointed him as one of the key officers to fight the Spanish army of General Antonio Pareja.
 Mackenna's major military honour was attained in 1814 at the Battle of Membrillar, in which the general assured a temporary collapse of the royal forces.

 As a reward for his victory, he was appointed commandant-general by Bernardo O'Higgins, but after a coup d'état led by Luis Carrera he was exiled to Argentina in 1814, when Carrera took over power.
 Juan Mackenna died in Buenos Aires late in 1814, after a duel with Luis Carrera.

 Public commemoration in Monaghan

 A bust of General MacKenna was publicly presented to Monaghan County Museum on 5 August 2004 by his direct descendant :es:Luis Valentín Ferrada.
-At the presentation ceremony General MacKenna, the man "unreservedly regarded as the greatest of Co.
-Monaghan's exiles" was commemorated in speeches by Most Rev. Dr Joseph Duffy, Bishop of Clogher and by his descendant Senor Ferrada who declared, "In this city of Monaghan, very near to Willville House, the tombs of my ancestors are in the old cemetery.
+At the presentation ceremony General MacKenna, the man "unreservedly regarded as the greatest of County Monaghan's exiles" was commemorated in speeches by Most Rev. Dr Joseph Duffy, Bishop of Clogher and by his descendant Senor Ferrada who declared, "In this city of Monaghan, very near to Willville House, the tombs of my ancestors are in the old cemetery.
 There, my own blood is interred in the sacred earth."